JingyiZ9/LearnPython/readme.txt

-git is a distributed version control system. git is free software gti is a free software.
+git is a distributed version control system. git is free software git is a free software. this is the first day to learn how to use git.ß